TouK/nussknacker/CONTRIBUTING.md

 1. **Create a Cypress Test**: Begin by adding a new Cypress test in the `designer/client/cypress/e2e/autoScreenshotChangeDocs.cy.ts` file.
 In this test you have to choose a scenario form the `designer/client/cypress/fixtures/` folder (or create a new one).
 Then utilize one of the screenshot capture functions like `takeGraphScreenshot()`, `takeWindowScreenshot()` (or add a new one like those).

-2. **Screenshot Storage**: All captured screenshots are stored in the `docs/autoScreenshotChangeDocs` folder.
-These screenshots are named according to a following convention:
+2. **Screenshot Storage** [nothing to do]: All captured screenshots are stored in the `docs/autoScreenshotChangeDocs` folder.
+These screenshots are named according to a specific convention:

     ```
     Auto Screenshot Change Docs - [name of test]#[index of image in test].png